• Home

 If you have concerns about safeguarding issues you can contact our Safeguarding Officer Andra Rigby on the new email address: htcsafeguarding@outlook.com

-01865 208 295 or email safeguardingreferrals@oxford.anglican.org
+Or the Diocese Safeguarding team: 01865 208 295 or email safeguardingreferrals@oxford.anglican.org

 Safe Spaces England and Wales.
 Free, independent, confidential support